All application materials for the Digital Media Ph.D. Program must be received by December 15, 2022 for Fall 2023 admissions.

 • Three letters of recommendation

-• Statement of purpose explaining the role of the DM program in the applicant’s creative, intellectual, and professional development
+• Personal Statement explaining the role of the DM program in the applicant’s creative, intellectual, and professional development

 • Writing sample and online portfolio submitted through the application